Get insider access

 Additional Buttons No

 The Sennheiser HD 1 In-Ear Wireless have an efficient button layout and control scheme.
-They provide call/music, track skipping, and volume controls and an additional button for power and Bluetooth pairing.
+They provide call/music, track skipping, volume controls, and an additional power and Bluetooth pairing button.
 The buttons deliver good tactile feedback, but their position on the left side of the neckband might take a bit of time to get used to.

 9.1